JUrban/icms1.github.io/2018/sessions.md

 software.
 There will be also demos, tutorials and posters.
 If you would like to give a talk, you need to submit first a short abstract and then later an extended abstract to one of the organizers of the corresponding session.
 Proceedings of ICMS'18 will be published in the Lecture Notes in Computer Science series.
+See the [guidelines](http://icms-conference.org/2018/call-for-submissions/) for the details.

 ### Publications